 The University of Scranton's electronic records for students enrolled in the fall of 1992 and thereafter.
 If you completed coursework prior to August 1992, you may complete your request online.
 The PDF delivery option, however, may require up to 5-7 business days to process.

-For the following grades to display on your transcript, you must place your transcript order after 1:00 pm on or after these dates:
+For the following grades to appear on your transcript, you must place your transcript order after 1:00 pm on or after these dates:

 - Special Summer 2019, 2nd half (parts-of-term 1, 2B, 4C, 4D): August 23, 2019